18F/handbook/_pages/training-and-development/External-speaking-request-playbook.md

 **If this is a press request (newspaper, TV station, radio station, podcast, or blog) forward the request to [press@gsa.gov](mailto:press@gsa.gov) and do not respond directly.
 OSC will handle responding, coordinating, and gaining the necessary approvals.**

 ## Share your expertise
 We want you to share your expertise and represent TTS/GSA, and we want the approval process to be as seamless, transparent, and speedy as possible.
 We understand this process is complex.
-If you have questions or want additional information, please reach out to #trainings-conferences in Slack or via email at [tts-events@gsa.gov](mailto:tts-events@gsa.gov).
+If you have questions or want additional information, please reach out to [#trainings-conferences](https://gsa-tts.slack.com/archives/C02APU5RT) in Slack or via email at [tts-events@gsa.gov](mailto:tts-events@gsa.gov).
 We also have a help [slide](https://docs.google.com/presentation/d/1k8DazgKibsgN5e3kyfghGeAEAqDET251-sV71UrkGNk/edit?usp=sharing) and [office hours](https://calendar.google.com/calendar/selfsched?sstoken=UUtoczVQMkFlT2FSfGRlZmF1bHR8OTE5Y2UyMDBjYzlhMWY4NjkxNThkMmI5ZGI4ZWMzMmM).

 Speaking externally in your official capacity is a privilege, as you are representing GSA and your fellow TTSers.
 There is an approval process.
-GSA’s Office of Strategic Communications (OSC) and TTS Outreach must approve your participation, talking points, and presentation materials before you can participate in any external events.
+GSA’s Office of Strategic Communications (OSC) and TTS Outreach must approve your participation, talking points, and presentation materials before you can participate in any external eventsin an official capacity.
+For additional information on representing GSA in an official vs. personal, please see official vs. personal section.

 This playbook contains the most recently updated speaking guidelines.
 It’s the best place to start whenever you have the opportunity to speak.
 If it's your first engagement or if you haven't been on the speaking circuit for a while, schedule a run-through with [TTS Outreach](mailto:tts-outreach@gsa.gov) once your request has been approved.
 This process has four major steps and can take up to 3-6 weeks to complete.
 Here is a breakdown of the four major steps.